A year after the Las Vegas shooting, gun control advocates are getting out the vote in Nevada

 That’s why October 2 will be a different story.

 Giffords, the gun control organization founded by former congresswoman and mass shooting survivor Gabby Giffords (D-Ariz.), has partnered with the Brady Campaign to Prevent Gun Violence and local progressive group Battle Born Progress to host a roundtable with Las Vegas shooting survivors and Democratic members of Congress.
-According to Giffords’ press release, they plan to address “America’s gun violence epidemic and the importance of supporting leaders committed to fighting for a safer future.”
-Later that day, Giffords and her husband Mark Kelly will join Democratic megadonor Tom Steyer for a get-out-the-vote kickoff at the University of Nevada Las Vegas, an event that’s part of a joint effort with Giffords, Everytown for Gun Safety, and Steyers’ youth-focused NextGen America to register 50,000 high school-aged students for the midterm elections.
+According to Giffords’ press release, the groups plan to address “America’s gun violence epidemic and the importance of supporting leaders committed to fighting for a safer future.”
+Later that day, Giffords and her husband, Mark Kelly, will join Democratic megadonor Tom Steyer for a get-out-the-vote kickoff at the University of Nevada-Las Vegas, an event that’s part of a joint effort with Giffords, Everytown for Gun Safety, and Steyer’s youth-focused NextGen America to register 50,000 high school students for the midterm elections.

 Later this week, national gun safety groups and their Democratic allies will team up for the “NR8,” an effort pinned to the Las Vegas anniversary that aims to raise $1 million for eight congressional candidates, including Rosen, who are challenging NRA-backed Republican incumbents.

 Gun safety advocates have sought to sink Heller and Laxalt since well before the Las Vegas tragedy.
-In the wake of the 2012 Sandy Hook Elementary massacre that left 26 dead, Sen. Heller voted against the Manchin-Toomey measure to expand background checks.
+In the wake of the 2012 Sandy Hook Elementary massacre that left 26 dead, Heller voted against the Manchin-Toomey measure to expand background checks.
 After the Las Vegas shooting, he once more voiced his opposition to such measures.
-As Attorney General, Laxalt appeared in a 2016 NRA advertisement that asked Nevadans to oppose a ballot measure that would close the state’s background check loopholes.
+As attorney general, Laxalt appeared in a 2016 NRA advertisement that asked Nevadans to oppose a ballot measure that would close the state’s background check loopholes.
 (The measure narrowly passed.)
 Heller and Laxalt have “A” and “A+” ratings from the NRA, respectively.

-Nevada has long been the host to a proxy fight between gun control and gun rights’ groups, and battles between those competing factions have played out between the state’s legislative and executive branches.
-In 2016, the major states groups representing each side spent a combined $22.5 million on the ballot measure that Laxalt had opposed.
-Three years earlier, the Democrat-controlled legislature tried to pass that measure, but Gov. Brian Sandoval (R) vetoed it.
+Nevada has long been host to a proxy fight between gun control and gun rights groups, and battles between those competing factions have played out between the state’s legislative and executive branches.
+In 2016, the major states groups representing each side spent a combined $22.5 million on the ballot measure Laxalt had opposed.
+Three years earlier, the Democrat-controlled Legislature tried to pass that measure, but Gov. Brian Sandoval (R) vetoed it.
 Gun laws in Nevada are generally lax—the state requires no permit for rifle, handgun, or shotgun purchases, and open carry is allowed.

 This week’s campaign initiatives don’t mark the gun control groups’ first foray into Nevada’s races.
 Everytown has already spent $3.5 million to support Democratic gubernatorial candidate Sisolak, who had spearheaded the fundraising effort for Las Vegas victims.
-(The group has not yet announced its plans for key Senate races).
+(The group has not yet announced its plans for key Senate races.)
 Giffords endorsed Rosen, who represents part of Las Vegas, and gave $5,000 to her campaign back in May.
 Rosen had been a vocal proponent for banning bump stocks, an appliance used in the shooting that turns firearms into semiautomatic weapons.

-Gun control advocates had met news of the DCCC’s advice to candidates with outrage, and in the year since, it is advice that candidates and activists have increasingly ignored.
-Case in point: While Rep. Rosen only appeared at public anniversary commemorations as a Nevada congresswoman today, her campaign took advantage of the timing to point out federal lawmakers’ failures.
+Gun control advocates had met news of the DCCC’s advice to candidates with outrage, and in the year since, it’s advice candidates and activists have increasingly ignored.
+Case in point: While Rosen only appeared at public anniversary commemorations as a Nevada congresswoman today, her campaign took advantage of the timing to point out federal lawmakers’ failures.
 “Despite the outpouring of activism and calls for reform, Congress still hasn’t taken meaningful action,” Rosen wrote in an email to supporters.
 “Thoughts and prayers are not enough—I’m committed to this issue, and I will continue working to pass commonsense gun safety laws that can help prevent tragedies like the one we went through.”